 Hopefully, these steps will fix the situation and return your dog to regular eating habits.

-Vet visits can be costly, but so are the treatment methods for the condition or disease your dog might currently be experiencing.
-I would always recommend having a decent pet insurance policy in place, as this will always give you peace of mind.
+Vet visits can be costly, but so are the treatment methods for the condition or disease your dog might be experiencing.
+I would always recommend having a decent pet insurance policy, as this will always give you peace of mind.

 Remember: Your dog’s appetite and weight loss will harm his health, but if they directly result from some other underlying issue, you will need to tackle the causes of your GSD not eating first.
 Here are some conditions and diseases that your vet will be looking for: